Heterotic Warm Inflation: Introduction

 This paper is organized as follows.
 In section~\ref{section2}, we give a preliminary setup of the model studied here, with emphasis on how the kinetic coupling changes the dynamics of WI.
 In section~\ref{section3}, we review the heterotic string construction motivating the WI model presented here.
-In section~\ref{section4}, we present the WI model as motivated from the heterotic string construction.
+In section~\ref{section4}, we present the WI model as motivated by the heterotic string construction.
 The dissipation terms for the axion-like and dilaton fields are explicitly derived.
 The thermal contributions resulting from the interactions of the scalar fields with the nonabelian gauge field are also derived and their effects on the dynamics are made explicit.
 In section~\ref{section5}, we present the numerical results for the combined background dynamics of the two scalar fields with the radiation bath.
+Comments about the expected perturbations for the model are briefly discussed in section~\ref{sec6}.
 Our conclusions are presented in section~\ref{conclusions}.
 We use the mostly plus metric signature and adopt Planckian units unless otherwise stated.